corbindavenport/imageshare/README.md

 - Uploads images to [Imgur](https://imgur.com) or [ImgBB](https://imgbb.com/)
 - Does not require account creation or a login
 - Compatible with many old and low-end web browsers, using either HTTP or HTTPS
-- JavaScript does not have to be enabled in the browser
+- Works without JavaScript enabled
 - Fully open-source and can self-hostable using Docker (see [DEV.md](DEV.md))
 - Automatic game title detection for Nintendo 3DS uploads ([example](https://imgur.com/4Fb4HI6))